Kinaesthetic Learning: Practical Strategies for Hands-On Teaching

 Kinaesthetic learning has significant implications and outcomes for children's development and learning.
 Here are five studies that explore these effects:

-In conclusion, these studies collectively suggest that kinaesthetic learning plays a vital role in enhancing children's motor skills, academic performance, sensory integration, and overall learning outcomes.
+In conclusion, these studies collectively suggest that kinaesthetic learning plays a vital role in enhancing children's motor skills, academic performance, sensory integration, and overall learning gains.